 Maria has a joint appointment with the OSU Institute for Water and Watersheds (IWW) where she is the coordinator for the Willamette Water 2100 project.
 In the past she has managed websites, edited newsletters and written technology transfer material for INR, Oregon Explorer and other OSU research programs.
 She has a background in geology and geomorphology and worked as a hydrologist for the USGS in Columbia, Missouri before coming to OSU in 2001.

 Before coming to INR, Janine was OSU Library’s Program Director for the Oregon Explorer natural resources digital library.
-She has also worked for the Oregon Watershed Enhancement Board, California Department of Fish and Game, California Resources Agency, and CALFire to promote information sharing and collaborative approaches to conservation at local, state, and regional scales.
+She has also worked for the Oregon Watershed Enhancement Board, California Department of Fish and Game, California Resources Agency, CalFIRE, and NASA Ames Research Center to promote information sharing and collaborative approaches to conservation and resource management at local, state, and regional scales.
 Locally, she serves on the Benton County Natural Areas and Parks Advisory Board.

 Myrica McCune is GIS Analyst and Project Manager with the Oregon Explorer program.
 She was formerly part of the spatial data team for the Integrated Landscape Assessment Project.
 Her current emphasis areas are data access, metadata, soils data, and mapping tools.